JJBR13/Justin-Brown-milestone-project-one/README.md

 - This website provides a basic online platform for a rental campervan business and has been created using a mobile-first design which is fully responsive on all screen sizes.
 - The Luv4-Wheels site was created using the Bootstrap grid system, flex class, and documentation, which allows website content to look correct across all devices.

+### Testimonial & Image carousel

+- There are 5 carousels on the entirety of the site.
+The testimonial one is located on the index.html.
+A further three on the view-vans.html show images of vans offered.
+The final one is on the contact.html, used as a gallery and provides an interactive element to the page.

+### Contact Form

+- Situated on the contact.html page this allows the users to both book and contact the company with any enquires.

 ## Future Releases